First Do Essential Housekeeping

 Part of the boot process is loading and initializing the hardware.

 Keep the drivers for your peripherals and other hardware up-to-date.
 This may require checking regularly at the Web sites of the manufacturers.
-If you have older equipment, be sure that you are using drivers written for Windows XP
+If you have older equipment, be sure that you are using drivers written for Windows XP.

 You may want to disable rarely used peripherals or hardware services.
 Possible examples are game ports, IR ports, MIDI devices, and Firewire.
 Disabling devices does not remove them and they can be re-enabled if desired.
 Use Device Manager to make changes.
 Click here to see how to use Device Manager.